-Take Cambridge Analytica data scandal as an example.
+Take the Cambridge Analytica data scandal as an example.
 It was a major political scandal in early 2018.
 Cambridge Analytica was a British political consulting firm which harvested the personal data of millions of people’s Facebook profiles without their consent and used it for political advertising purposes.

 Image: The Facebook and Cambridge Analytica scandal in 2018.

 In addition to using a human-centred design, most organisations use AI for predictions and automation such as automating the decision-making process in awarding a loan.
-However, automated algorithmic decisions can reflect and amplify undesirable patterns in the data they are trained on.
-You see, AI systems feed off both positive and negative interactions with people, so we need to consider the work in a greater context of sociotechnical systems.
+However, automated algorithmic decisions can reflect and amplify undesirable patterns with the data they are trained on.
+You see, AI systems feed off both positive and negative interactions with people, so we need to consider the work in a greater context of socio-technical systems.
 To ensure right implementation, one needs to model potential adverse feedback early in the design process, followed by specific live testing and iteration for a small fraction of traffic before full deployment.

 A vivid example is Tay, a chatbot released by Microsoft Corporation to Twitter, designed to learn about the world through conversations with its users.
 This innocent chatbot had to be switched off within 24 hours after pranksters trained it to post inflammatory and offensive tweets through its Twitter account.

 Lastly, build a rich variety of user perspectives and design a solution that focuses on your users’ pain points.
 AI exists to make human life simpler and richer.
-Thus, maintaining the ‘human element’ in the way it is made, delivered, used and improved will most certainly make it a lot more useful and successful.
+Thus, maintaining the ‘human element’ in the way it is made, delivered, used, and improved will most certainly make it a lot more useful and successful.
 To do so, you may incorporate feedback before and throughout project development.
 Fine-tune the product or your algorithms based on users’ feedback because even the best AI will become quickly redundant without inputs from real humans on how to accelerate strategic decisions and processes.

-In a nutshell, to kick start AI, one must have a bold digital vision.
+In a nutshell, to kickstart AI, one must have a bold digital vision.
 Having said that, embracing digital transformation comes before jumping into the AI bandwagon.
 Organisations should look at AI through the lens of business capabilities rather than technologies.
-This games out possible consequences of each action and streamline the decision-making processes.
+This games out possible consequences of each action and streamline decision-making processes.
 So, if you are yet to embrace digitalisation in your company, what are you waiting for?

 JURISTECH: Digital enablers that work behind the scenes tirelessly